-Owner Experience: While the German Shepherd is highly intelligent and trains fairly easily, they are no picnic for novice owners.
-If you do not have experience working with dogs, enroll in obedience classes and training, not just for the dog, but for you as well.
-This will help you to grow in experience, and build a strong bond between you and your German Shepherd Puppy.
-Keep in mind the GSD has a thirst for training and fulfillment, so continued training with your German shepherd throughout its life will be necessary.
+While the German Shepherd is highly intelligent and trains fairly easily, they are no picnic for novice owners.
+If you do not have experience working with dogs, enroll in obedience classes and training, not just for the dog, but for yourself as well.
+This will help you to grow in experience, and build a strong bond between you and your German Shepherd puppy.
+Keep in mind, the GSD has a thirst for training and fulfillment, so continued training with your German shepherd throughout its life will be necessary.

-Health: The German shepherd is a generally healthy breed, but there are some things to be aware of.
-As with many large breeds, proper screening for the health of this breeds hips, elbows, and the dogs general genetic history are important.
-Make sure you ask the Breeder of your German Shepherd Puppy about the health of the parents to get a good understanding of the lines history in regards to health.
+The German Shepherd is a generally healthy breed, but there are some things to be aware of.
+As with many large breeds, proper screening for the health of this breed’s hips, elbows, and the dog’s general genetic history is important.
+Make sure you ask the breeder about the health of the parents to get a good understanding of the line’s history in regards to health.

-Grooming: The proper grooming of a German Shepherd Dog can appear to be a big job, but it isn’t.
+The proper grooming of a German Shepherd Dog can appear to be a big job, but it isn’t.
 They will shed, but it can be controlled with daily brushings, and they will love you for it.
-Proper brushing of your German Shepherd’s teeth will control tooth decay, and get them used to having their nails trimmed while young, as holding on to an 80 pound dog that is squirming is no fun.
+Proper brushing of your German Shepherd’s teeth will control tooth decay.
+Also, get them used to having their nails trimmed while young, as holding on to an 80-pound dog that is squirming is no fun.

-Activity Level: The activity level of the German Shepherd is a high one.
+The activity level of the German Shepherd is a high one.
 They are a herding breed that was made to run, guard, and observe, so they will love having a job to do.
-If you are looking for a lazy 80 pound couch potato, this is not that breed.
+If you are looking for a lazy 80-pound couch potato, this is not that dog breed.
 This is the breed that runs around the yard with your kids, insists on daily games of fetch, and needs to run to be happy and balanced.

-Life Span: The life span of the German Shepherd is between 9 and 12 years generally
+The life span of the German Shepherd is between 9 and 12 years

-Did you Know: The famous Rin-Tin-Tin was actually found by an American Corporal, Lee Duncan, in a bombed out kennel in France during World War 1.
-He was brought back to the states and became one of the most famous Dog actors in history.
+The famous Rin-Tin-Tin was actually found by an American Corporal, Lee Duncan, in a bombed-out kennel in France during World War 1.
+He was brought back to the states and became one of the most famous dog actors in history.
 The emergence of Rin-Tin-Tin truly helped put the German Shepherd on the map in the USA.